JakubKoralewski/lets-watch-it-together/README.md

 ## Contributing

-Check out [.env.example](.env.example), you may have to fill some of those environment variables, and copy them to `.env` (because Prisma doesn't detect the `.env.local` file).
+Check out [.env.example](.env.example), you have to fill some of those environment variables, and copy them to `.env`.

 This includes:
 - the GitHub OAuth app (id and secret) for **local development**